davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5b.nestedLoops/index.md

 - **(Nested)** `printDownTriangle()` which inputs an integer `n` and does not return.
 It prints a right triangle (see below) of height and base of size `n`, with the straight edge facing east.
 This method requires a nested loop.

+  If you typed the following into BlueJ's code pad, you should get the corresponding results.

   ```java
   NestedLoops loopie = new NestedLoops();
   loopie.printDownTriangle(4);